$69.62 $169.99 Buy It Now

 The invention of the first digital camera by Kodak revolutionized the photography industry.
 It marked a significant shift from traditional film-based cameras to digital technology, changing the way photographers captured, processed, and shared images.

-See also Best small simple digital camera
+See also Best weatherproof digital cameras

 Quality and Convenience: Digital cameras offered photographers the advantage of instant image review, easy editing, and quick sharing of photos.
 This convenience and flexibility were unprecedented, allowing for a more efficient workflow and faster turnaround times.